-Spinnaker Royalty Company, L.P. will hold a special meeting of limited partners of , 2002 at a.m.
-(Dallas, Texas time) at , Dallas, Texas for the following purposes:
+Spinnaker Royalty Company, L.P. will hold a special meeting of limited partners on December 30, 2002 at 11:00 a.m.
+(Dallas, Texas time) at 11350 LBJ Freeway at Jupiter Road, Dallas, Texas, 75238, for the following purposes:

 - To consider and vote upon a proposal to adopt and approve the combination agreement, dated as of December 13, 2001, among Dorchester Hugoton, Ltd., Republic Royalty Company, L.P., Spinnaker Royalty Company, L.P., Dorchester Minerals, L.P., Dorchester Minerals Management LP, Dorchester Minerals Operating LP and Dorchester Minerals Management GP LLC, and the transactions contemplated by it; and - To transact any other business that may properly be presented at the special meeting or any adjournments of the meeting.